wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 A *Caller* can request message history by calling the *Broker* meta procedure

 {align="left"}
-        wamp.event.history.last

-with `Arguments = [subscription|id, limit|integer]` where
+        wamp.subscription.get_history

+With payload:

-* `subscription` is the subscription id for which to retrieve event history
+* `Arguments` = `[subscription|id]`.
+The subscription id for which to retrieve event history
+* `ArgumentsKw`:
-* `limit` indicates the number of the latest events to retrieve
+  * `limit`.
+Positive integer.
+Optional.
+Indicates the number of the latest events to retrieve

-or by calling

-{align="left"}
-        wamp.event.history.since

-with `Arguments = [subscription|id, timestamp|string]` where

-* `subscription` is the subscription id for which to retrieve event history
-* `timestamp` is a RFC3339-formatted timestamp string, demarcating the UTC time from which to start retrieving the event history.
-The format is `yyyy-MM-ddThh:mm:ss.SSSZ` (e.g. `"2013-12-21T13:43:11.000Z"`).

-or by calling

-{align="left"}
-        wamp.event.history.after

-with `Arguments = [subscription|id, publication|id]`

-* `subscription` is the subscription id for which to retrieve event history
-* `publication` is the id of an event which marks the start of the events to retrieve from history
+  * `after`.
+RFC3339-formatted timestamp string.
+Optional.
+Only include publications occurring after the given RFC3339 timestamp
+  * `before`.
+RFC3339-formatted timestamp string.
+Optional.
+Only include publications occurring before the given RFC3339 timestamp
+  * `topic_uri`.
+WAMP URI.
+Optional.
+For pattern-based subscriptions only include publications to specified topic

 The `arguments` payload field returned by the above RPC uses the same schema: an array of `Event` objects containing an additional timestamp attribute.
 It can also be an empty array in the case where there were no publications to the